 The per capita income in Sammamish in 2018 was $70,377, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $281,508 for a family of four.

-Sammamish is a very ethnically-diverse city.
+Sammamish is an extremely ethnically-diverse city.
 The people who call Sammamish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sammamish residents report their race to be White, followed by Asian.
-Important ancestries of people in Sammamish include English, Irish, Italian, and Norwegian.
+Important ancestries of people in Sammamish include English, Irish, Norwegian, and Italian.

 The most common language spoken in Sammamish is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Langs. of India.